kjw0612/awesome-random-forest/README.md

-# awesome-random-forest
+# Awesome Random Forest
-Random Forest - a curated list of resources regarding random forest
+Random Forest - a curated list of resources regarding tree-based methods and more, including but not limited to random forest, bagging and boosting.

 ## Table of Contents